Best Crypto Cards in Montenegro (2026)

 Which crypto cards work in Montenegro?

 Montenegro uses the euro unilaterally, so any EUR-denominated global crypto card works with zero FX conversion.
-KAST (2% cashback, no fees), RedotPay (up to 3%), Crypto.com (up to 5% with CRO staking), CoCa (up to 8%), and MetaMask (1%, self-custody) all serve Montenegro under global coverage.
+KAST (2% cashback, $0 annual, 0.5% FX), COCA (up to 8%), Crypto.com (Icy White 4% with CRO staking), and ether.fi (3%, borrow-to-spend) all serve Montenegro under global coverage.
 Visa and Mastercard acceptance is excellent in coastal cities and Podgorica.

 How is cryptocurrency taxed in Montenegro?